3DBAG/3dbag-dasboard/README.md

 - metadata.json
 - validate_compressed_files.csv

+Use the `convert_to_parquet.py` script to convert the CSV files to parquet, which is the required input format for the dashboard.

 ## How to deploy on Godzilla

 1. Upload the code to `/var/www/3dbag-dashboard` and change to the directory